alastairmoody-madeye/Engineering-Ladders/Software-Director.md

 * **Masters**: has very deep knowledge about the whole technology stack of the system
 * **Leads**: leads the technical excellence of the system and creates plans to mitigate outages
 * **Coordinates**: coordinates team members providing effective feedback and moderating discussions
-* **Defines**: defines the right processes for the team's maturity level, balancing agility and discipline
+* **Defines**: defines the right processes for the team's system, maturity level, balancing agility and discipline
-* **Multiple Teams**: makes an impact not only on the whole team but also on other teams
+* **Multiple Teams**: makes an impact not only his/her team but also on other teams

 ## SD3 - Software Director 3